-Overscale area at scale boundary.
 All the chart data on the display must be shown at the same scale.
 In order to avoid leaving part of the display blank, the chart display may extend beyond the edge of a relatively large scale ENC to include information from an adjoining smaller scale ENC, which may be from a different "navigational purpose".
-The smaller scale data will normally be enlarged to match the larger scale ENC, and in this case the "overscale area" symbol should be used to identify any part of the chart display shown at more than twice the compilation scale.
-See Presentation Library, Part I, section 12.2.2 DATCVR for details.
+The smaller scale data will normally be enlarged to match the larger scale ENC, and in this case the "overscale area" symbol should be used to identify any part of the chart display shown at two or more times the compilation scale.
+See Presentation Library, Part I, section 10.1.10.2 for details.